-In April 2015, there was £3.9 billion transferred from the Bank of England Asset Purchase Facility Fund (APF) to HMT.
+In May 2015, there was no transfer from the Bank of England Asset Purchase Facility Fund (APF) to HMT.
 The next expected transfer will be in July 2015.

 The Bank of England entrepreneurial income for the financial year ending 2015 (April 2014 to March 2015) was calculated as £12.5 billion.
 This is the total amount of dividend transfers that can impact on central government net borrowing in the financial year ending 2016 (April 2015 to March 2016).